linuxkit/linuxkit/docs/packages.md

 LinuxKit does not judge between lower-cased or upper-cased variants of these options, e.g. `http_proxy` vs `HTTP_PROXY`, as `docker build` does not either.
 It just passes them through "as-is".

+## Releases

+Normally, whenever a package is updated, CI will build and push the package to Docker Hub by calling `linuxkit pkg push`.
+This automatically creates a tag based on the git tree hash of the package's directory.
+For example, the package in `./pkg/init` is tagged as `linuxkit/init:45a1ad5919f0b6acf0f0cf730e9434abfae11fe6`.

+In addition, you can release semver tags for packages by adding a tag to the git repository that begins with `pkg-` and is followed by a valid semver tag.
+For example, `pkg-v1.0.0`.
+This will cause CI to build and push the package to Docker Hub with the tag `v1.0.0`.

+Pure semver tags, like `v1.0.0`, are not used for package releases.
+They are used for the linuxkit project itself and to publish releases of the `linuxkit` binary.